 You can know the soil texture by picking up a handful of moist soil and then squeeze it gently in your palm.
 The soil should hardly stay together.
 Avoid growing mediums that stick together tightly.

-Regardless of how well the growing medium is prepared; the soil must have good drainage.
-Clay or hardpan soils do not drain properly.
+Regardless of how well the growing medium is prepared, your soil needs to have good drainage.
+Clay or hardpan soils do not drain properly and could end up ruining your harvest if not used correctly.